simonmonk/rf_3000_spectrometer/README.md

 ![RF-3000](figs/rf-3000.jpg)

+# Prerequisites
+The code relies on the Pyserial module.

 # Command Line Interface

 This handy little spectrum analyzer came with a big lump of Windows code.
 Rather than run it in a VM, I wrote a bit of Python to capture the data that it spits out over USB.